 The size of the chasing blade you’ll need for the task depends on the width of the crack, reports Jason Root, western region products specialist with USF Surface Preparation Group in Rancho Dominguez, Calif.
 “A lot of people like to chase the cracks with a V-shape or you can use a square-edge blade.”
 The typical blade widths used for chasing random cracks are 1⁄4-inch, 3⁄8-inch and 1⁄2-inch, he says, adding, “When chasing a random crack, a smaller diameter blade is better.
 The smaller the diameter of the blade, the tighter the radius you can turn.”

 There are three general categories of crack repair materials, explains Ronald Borum, executive vice president of the Miracote Division of Crossfield Products Corp. in Rancho Dominguez, Calif.
 Rigid repairs are referred to as welds and the resulting repair is rigid.
 These materials “replace the physical integrity and create a seamless substrate”.
 Epoxy and polymer cementitious fillers are typical of this category, he says.

 Products in the semi-flexible category “are used more for joint sealing than crack repair,” Borum says.
 “Because they’re semi-rigid, they can tolerate some movement.
 They’re good under a coating that can tolerate some movement, providing good support for the coating.”

-Flexible repair products are most commonly used for minor crack repair — when the crack is 1⁄8-inch to 1⁄16-inch or less — and the crack is stable.
+Flexible repair products are most commonly used for minor crack repair and the crack is stable.
+Minor cracks are when the crack is 1⁄8-inch to 1⁄16-inch or less.
 These products bridge the crack, are gravity applied or spackled in.